 There has been no change in Vermont’s gaming industry over the last year.

-2018 Archive: Vermont Slot Machine Casino Gambling 2018 – Vermont slot machine casino gambling does not exist, as this state currently has no casinos or racetracks.
+2018 Archive: Vermont Slot Machine Casino Gambling in 2018 – Vermont slot machine casino gambling does not exist, as this state currently has no casinos or racetracks.
 The nearest available gaming opportunities exist across Vermont’s borders in Massachusetts, New Hampshire, New York as well as at a tribal casino in Montreal, Canada.
 Vermont has had a state lottery since 1978.

 Other State-By-State Articles from Professor Slots

-- Previous: Utah Slot Machine Casino Gambling 2019 – Utah slot machine casino gambling does not exist.
+- Previous: Utah Slot Machine Casino Gambling in 2019 – Utah slot machine casino gambling does not exist.
 Utah is one of only two states, the other being Hawaii, where gambling is strictly illegal.
 The nearest slot machines for Utah residents are in West Wendover in Nevada, 123 miles directly west of Salt Lake City, Utah.
 Bingo is legal in Utah, but only if offered free of charge.